xbabalov/podman-desktop/website/docs/kubernetes/viewing-and-selecting-current-kubernetes-context.md

 :::note

 When you select a Kubernetes context, you can access all the namespaces associated with it.
-However, you cannot switch from one namespace to another using the Podman Desktop UI.
-As an alternative, you can use this command: `kubectl config set-context --current --namespace=<name-of-the-namespace>`.
+You can switch from one namespace to another using the Kubernetes dashboard page or the Kubernetes object pages.

 :::